Proposal of a quantum version of active particles via a nonunitary quantum walk: Summary

 \section{Summary}

-In the present paper, motivated by a study~\cite{Schweitzer98} on an active Brownian particle, we newly introduced a model of quantum active matter by non-Hermitizing the quantum walk in one and two dimensions.
-Our quantum active matter allows us to study real-time dynamics of the system in a fully quantum range.
-This kind of quantum active matter was first realized in our model.
-Taking into account the two properties of quantum active matter, (i) energy nor momentum are not conserved and (ii) kinetic motion depends on particles' internal states, we expect that our research will open up new research avenues in two ways as in Table~\ref{tab1}.
+In the present paper, motivated by a study~\cite{Schweitzer98} on an active Brownian particle, we have introduced a model of quantum active matter by making the quantum walk in one and two dimensions nonunitary.
+Our quantum active matter allows us to study the real-time dynamics of the system in a fully quantum range without external manipulation~\cite{Zheng23}.
+This type of quantum active matter was realized in our model for the first time.
+Considering the three properties (i)--(iii) of quantum active matter listed in the Introduction, we expect that our research will open up new research directions in two ways, as shown in Table~\ref{tab1}.

-In order to realize dynamics under a harmonic potential in a two-dimensional system, we used the newly proposed unitary discrete-time quantum walk~\cite{Yamagishi23}, whose dynamics is similar to that of a Schr\"{o}dinger particle under a harmonic potential in two dimensions.
-We introduced new space, namely, the energy ground state $\gs$ and excited state $\es$, to realize a quantum system without energy nor momentum conservation.
-With these new internal states, we also introduced a new non-Hermitian operator $N(g)$ for an asymmetric transition between $\gs$ and $\es$, which realizes an open quantum system without energy conservation.
-The non-Hermiticity parameter $g$ promotes transition to the excited state, which represents the situation that the particle takes up energy from the environment.
+We introduced a new internal degree of freedom, namely, the energy ground state $\gs$ and excited state $\es$, to realize a quantum system without energy or momentum conservation.
+Together with these new internal states, we also introduce a new nonunitary operator $N(g)$ for an asymmetric transition between $\gs$ and $\es$, which realizes an open quantum system without energy conservation.
+The non-Hermiticity parameter $g$ promotes the transition to the excited state, which represents the situation in which the particle takes up energy from the environment.
 We realized a system without momentum conservation by manipulating the parameter $\theta$ for the coin operator for a discrete-time quantum walk; we utilized the property that the continuum limit of a one-dimensional discrete-time quantum walk gives the Dirac equation with its mass proportional to the parameter $\theta$.
-We have studied with our model a quantum-classical correspondence with the previous research on a classical system~\cite{Schweitzer98} but also observed unique quantum phenomena as follows: \begin{enumerate} \item Similarity to classical active particle: The movement of the quantum walker becomes more active in a non-trivial way as we increase the non-Hermiticity parameter $g$; looking at the excited state and the ground state only, we can still recognize difference of dynamics with different values of $g$. \item Unique quantum feature: Peak propagates ballistically (1D) and the quantum walker stays on the constant energy surface (2D). \end{enumerate}
+To realize dynamics under a harmonic potential in a two-dimensional system, we use the newly proposed unitary discrete-time quantum walk~\cite{Yamagishi23}, whose dynamics are similar to those of a Schr\"{o}dinger particle under a harmonic potential in two dimensions.